Maxima of independent, non-identically distributed Gaussian vectors: The bivariate case

-The max-stable distributions $F_\nu$ in Theorem \ref{thm2} for $\nu\in\mathcal{M}_1([0,\infty])$ are max-mixtures of H\"usler-Reiss distributions with different dependency parameters.
+In multivariate extreme value theory, it is important to have flexible and tractable models for dependencies of extremal events.
+The max-stable distributions $F_\nu$ in Theorem~\ref{thm2} for $\nu \in\mathcal{M}_1([0,\infty])$ are max-mixtures of H\"usler--Reiss distributions with different dependency parameters.
 They constitute a large class of new bivariate max-stable distributions.
 We derive two of them explicitly by evaluating the integral in \eqref{distribution2}.